Articles on: Best Practices

 • If they intend on financing, have they received a pre-approval letter?
 From which lender?

-Best Practice: If they are financing, ask for the pre-approval, or refer them to a lender before scheduling multiple viewings.
+Best Practice: If they are financing, we recommend asking for the pre-approval or referring them to a lender before scheduling multiple viewings.

 • Location(s) and commute constraints